 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

 Straddling a canal that shoots east from the Chao Phraya River, Thewet Market is an authentic neighbourhood wet market within relatively easy reach of Khao San Road.
-While nowhere near the size of Khlong Toei or Bang Kapi, it’s equally pungent and colourful.
-Weak stomachs be warned.

 Despite its relatively small size and many decades in operation, Thewet Market remains bustling.
 Extending inland along the north bank of Phadung Krung Kasem canal, the main roofed corridor is stuffed with fresh vegetables and dozens of varieties of chillies, still-flapping fish, hanging cuts of raw meat, tubs of curry paste and live chickens caged in giant baskets.